theranjali-nilaweera/places/README.md

 - **Collapsible / full-screen panels on small screens.** The layout is relatively responsive, but there's a lot that can be done to avoid hindering the map view when a result is selected.
   For example the search, results, and detail panels should collapse when not needed and expand to full screen with a dismiss control on narrow viewports.
   The details view section needs to have a better separation UI.
 Ideally a navigation view in the search result view.
-This preserves the search results and allows to see the details of wha you clicked on as well.
+This preserves the search results and allows to see the details of what you clicked on as well.
 The multiple close buttons can be avoided by this.
 - **Results list accessibility.** Add `listbox`/`option` semantics, keyboard navigation (arrow keys + Enter), and focus management when a result is chosen.
 - **Type-ahead suggestions** as the user types, within the same rate-limit budget.